Plays

 Debajo Milk Wood

 or whatever, in a given idiom.
 But what at this particular time provokes my brief outburst is the ridiculous translation of A Streetcar Named Desire by those same state perpetrators.
 For 'Desire' shouldn't be translated into something that despite Tennessee Williams' naughty insistence never was.
 A Streetcar Named Desire’s a clever take all right, it has the makings of such a magnificent metaphor, except that this streetcar rides for real, in New Orleans, and an old rickety affair it is.
 With as end of the line the Desire neighborhood where Desire Street and Desire Parkway reign.
-In fact End Line Desire or A Streetcar To Oblivion would have been a far more apt title for the play, given its dramatic surge.
-Still, it does ring so much better than, say, A Subway Direction Idlewild Airport, if then, all the way back in the late forties, the plot had been set in Queens, N.Y.
-The problem then with the Europeans is never taking the trouble to travel to New Orleans, and in translation having augmented William’s little title fraud to a degree bordering lunacy.
-Coming up, and translating it all straight back for you, with titles like Trolley Car Line Greed, producing an image of someone compulsively absconding with public transport units.
-(Damn, there comes another one.
-I'm getting mighty tired of this!
-Do I get anything else done today?)
+In fact End Line Desire or A Streetcar Named Oblivion would have been a far more apt title for the play, given its dramatic surge.
+Still, it does ring so much better than, say, Subway Line Idlewild Airport, if, all the way back in the late forties the plot had been set in Queens, N.Y.

 - Did you like it?